 with

 Here $g$ is a positive real constant and $\Phi$ is a real constant.
-They are both uniquely determined by the parameters on the right side of Eq.~(\ref{eq:gPhi}).
-Actually, they will depend on the chirality of the (left- or right- handed) chiral molecules (with $\Omega_{jl} \rightarrow \Omega_{jl}^{L,R}$).
-Then, we have the inner dressed states~\cite{Li2}
+They are both uniquely determined by the parameters on the right-hand side of Eq.~(\ref{eq:gPhi}).
+Actually, they will depend on the chirality of the (left- or right-handed) chiral molecules (with $\Omega_{jl} \rightarrow \Omega_{jl}^{L,R}$).
+Then we have the inner dressed states~\cite{Li2}